dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 XaoS (redirect from Hubička algorithm) efficient zooming, using a technique sometimes called the XaoS algorithm or Hubička algorithm.
 At the time fractal zoom movies were produced by completely
 5 KB (564 words) - 01:43, 24 December 2018

-List of common shading algorithms
-This article lists common shading algorithms used in computer graphics.
-These techniques can be combined with any illumination model: Flat shading Gouraud
-3 KB (319 words) - 08:26, 5 July 2017

 Thalmann algorithm
 The Thalmann Algorithm (VVAL 18) is a deterministic decompression model originally designed in 1980 to produce a decompression schedule for divers using